oracle/python-oracledb/doc/src/user_guide/initialization.rst

 mode to prevent Thick mode from being enabled later.

-To allow application portability, the driver's internal logic allows applications to initally attempt :ref:`standalone connection
+To allow application portability, the driver's internal logic allows applications to initially attempt :ref:`standalone connection
 <standaloneconnection>` creation in Thin mode, but then lets them :ref:`enable
 Thick mode <enablingthick>` if that connection is unsuccessful.
 An example is when trying to connect to an Oracle Database that turns out to be an old